shonsirsha/IoT_Incubator/Readme.md

 ⭐&nbsp; The code for the IoT application is located is in the `./webapp` directory.

-⭐&nbsp; It's mainly built using ReactJS for its frontend JS framework, and Bootstrap 4 for the CSS Framework.
+⭐&nbsp; It's mainly built using ReactJS as its frontend JS framework.

 ⭐&nbsp; Click <a href="#setup_frontend">here</a> to learn how to set-up the IoT Application locally